The Conscience of the County

 - There was music of all kinds: both Southern Gospel and Black Gospel, big band and blues with Sunshine Sonny Payne as the living link to both, a great symphonic band tradition and a newer but just as excellent choral tradition at Central High School.
 There was always worship music to be made in Helena-West Helena, from Temple Beth El to St. Mary’s to high and low Christian worship at Protestant churches on street corners.

 - We had theatre, not just the movie houses on Cherry Street and the Drive In in West Helena, we had live theatre at the old Helena High School.
-With Central High School and the Helena Little Theatre that stage was the first of many for me.
-We had a place for talented people to “trod the boards” and begin learning their craft and we did.
+With Central High School and the Helena Little Theatre, that stage was the first of many for me.
+We had a place for talented people as we “trod the boards” and began learning our various theatrical crafts.

 - The County Library was a refuge during the hot summers.
 Rows and rows of books, a music room in the back, and a museum just up the stairs provided endless respite for young minds, curious about life and weary of the humidity.

-- Of course, there was always The River, just east of everything, always sliding south, unstoppable, to the Gulf of Mexico, draining half of America.
+- Of course, there was always The River, just east of everything, always sliding south, unstoppable to the Gulf of Mexico, draining half of America.
 The abundant levies promised safety from The River but we never quite believed it.
-Stories of the floods of 1927 and 1937 frightened us young folks but the levies held in our flood of 1973.
+Stories of the floods of 1927 and 1937 frightened us young folks but the levies held in our floods of 1973 and 1974.
 Still, how many towns in Arkansas had a sea wall?
 Yes, there was always The River.